gregr/ina/nscheme/README.md

     - running cross-compilers on nscheme.scm should itself be a shared program, like bootstrap.scm
     - so this means bootstrapping will run nscheme.rkt on bootstrap.scm

-Maybe we should also expose block-device IO with a non-port interface
-- open/close, stat, no buffering
-- read/write some number of bytes from a specific position
-- can call this the byteblock interface, vs byteport

 top-level include/ directory
 - base/
   - misc.scm